jimasp/behave-vsc/README.md

 - Check if the issue has already been reported in github [issues](https://github.com/jimasp/behave-vsc/issues).

 ---
 ## Troubleshooting
-- Does your setup match the [Requirements](#requirements) section above?
+- Does your project match the [Project Requirements](#project-requirements) section above?
-- Does your project environment match the [Tested with](#tested-with) environment tested for this release?
-(Older releases are available in
-[github](https://github.com/jimasp/behave-vsc/releases) (with information on which software versions they were tested with) or from the uninstall dropdown in visual studio code.)
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
-- Have you tried manually running the outputted behave command from the Behave VSC output window?
+- Have you tried _manually_ running the outputted behave command from the Behave VSC output window?
 - If you are not seeing exceptions while debugging, do you have the appropriate breakpoint settings in vs code, e.g. do you have
 "Raised Exceptions" etc. turned off?
 - Do you have the correct [Extension Settings](#extension-settings) for your project?
 Do you have runParallel turned on?
 Try turning it off.
 (Also if